glpi-project/doc/source/modules/administration/profiles/assistancetab.rst

    Tickets permissions

-* **Assigned Tickets**: be assigned to a ticket.
+* **Be in charge**: be assigned to a ticket.
 All the users of this profile having this option enabled will be present in the list of technicians who can be assigned to a ticket.

 * **Steal**: become the technician assigned to the ticket.
 In this case, the list of technicians who can be assigned to the ticket will only include the name of the person connected.